MacIrssi/MacIrssi/README.markdown

 Keep an eye out, if the Frameworks/MILibs subproject starts showing up in your diffs after you've checked out then you likely need to update the submodule checkout for that branch.

 	# git submodule update

-## Not-really-nightlies ##

-Builds as-and-when I'm working on MacIrssi will tend to appear in the [Downloads](http://github.com/daagaak/MacIrssi/downloads) section of the Github project.
-I don't have any machines I can build this on automatically, so there are no 'real' nighties.